reactphp/promise-timer/README.md

 This implies that if you pass a really small (or negative) value, it will still start a timer and will thus trigger at the earliest possible time in the future.

+This function takes an optional `LoopInterface|null $loop` parameter that can be used to pass the event loop instance to use.
+You can use a `null` value here in order to use the [default loop](https://github.com/reactphp/event-loop#loop).
+This value SHOULD NOT be given unless you're sure you want to explicitly use a given event loop instance.

 This function complements the [`resolve()`](#resolve) function and can be used as a basic building block for higher-level promise consumers.